HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 The [Content Security Policy (CSP)](https://developer.mozilla.org/docs/Web/HTTP/CSP) allows websites to have fine-grained control over the content that will be loaded on its page.
 By setting the `Content-Security-Policy` response header or defining it in a `<meta>` html tag, websites can communicate the policy in use to the browser, which will enforce it.
 The policy has many available directives that allow a website to define from which sources content can be loaded or not.

-CSP can be used to block specific resources from being loaded, which can help reduce the impact of potential cross-site script (XSS) attacks.
+CSP can be used to block specific resources from being loaded, which can help reduce the impact of potential cross-site scripting (XSS) attacks.
 In addition CSP can also serve other purposes, such as enforcing the use of encrypted communication channels by means of the `update-insecure-requests` directive or controlling on which pages the current page can load as a subresource using the `frame-ancestors` directive.
 This allows websites to defend against clickjacking attacks.

 {{ figure_markup(
   content="+18%",